-Kellie is an Assistant Commissioner, Western Australia Police Force.
-With 35 years of policing experience she has focussed much of her career on child protection issues.
+Prior to her current role, Kellie was an Assistant Commissioner, Western Australia Police Force.
+With 35 years of policing experience, she focused much of her career on personal crime and child protection issues.
 She was the driving force behind the establishment of the WA Police Cyber Predator Team and the Australian National Child (sex) Offender Register (ANCOR) and was the Registrar for the State.
 Kellie was also the Chair of the National Investigations Management Group responsible for implementing the National Strategy to Counter Online Child Sex Abuse.

-She has held senior executive positions as the Assistant Commissioner Metropolitan Region operations, Chief Information Officer and is currently leading the Strategy and Legal Portfolio.
+She has held senior executive positions as the Assistant Commissioner Metropolitan Region operations, Chief Information Officer and lead the Strategy and Legal Portfolio.

 Kellie was seconded to the Department of Education as the Executive Director, State-wide Services.
 Her role included responsibility for student behaviour and wellbeing, child protection, curriculum, disability services and support, early childhood education, schools of special educational needs, Vocational Education and Training, Aboriginal education, teaching and learning and the Leadership Institute.

-Kellie is a Director on the Board of Police & Nurses Limited.
-With a passion for supporting others she is engaged with Australian Rules Football through her roles as Leadership mentor for the Fremantle Football Club AFLW and the Subiaco Football Club men’s league.
+Kellie also served for four years as a Director on the Board of Police & Nurses Limited.
+With a passion for supporting others, she is engaged with Australian Rules Football through her roles as Leadership mentor for the Fremantle Football Club AFLW and the Subiaco Football Club men’s league.

 Ben is a police officer with the WA Police Force who holds a diverse level of legal, investigative and management experience.
 During his 19 year career, Ben has spent the majority of his time as a Detective and a Police Prosecutor, and currently works within the Strategy and Legal Portfolio.